 6. Measure the thickness of the brake pad.
-The brake pad thickness must be greater than 1.0 mm (0.04 in.).
+The brake pad thickness must be greater than 1.0 mm (0.04 in).
 If the brake pad thickness is less than specified, replacement of both pads is necessary.

-7. Install both brake pads into the caliper; then install the hairpin clip into the caliper assembly.
-8. Remove the reservoir cover and remove the remaining fluid; then fill the reservoir with fresh fluid and install the cover.
-9. Pump the brake lever to ensure correct positioning of the brake pads and proper brake lever travel; then release.
+7. Using a flat-blade tool, slowly and carefully push the piston into the caliper.
+8. Position the outer brake pad into the caliper; then install the hair-pin clip into the caliper assembly.
+9. Repeat steps 5-8 for the inner pad; then secure the pad with the hairpin clip.
+10. Remove the reservoir cover and remove the remaining fluid; then fill the reservoir with fresh fluid and install the cover.
+11. Pump the brake lever to ensure correct positioning of the brake pads and proper brake lever travel; then release.